Democrats accept Trump’s ‘losers’ label

 Even worse, the Democrats see themselves as losers.
 They haven’t recovered or developed a coherent response to Trump.
 They cling to the hope of an eventual return to their policies as the American people come to see his flaws.
 Perhaps, but meanwhile his “losers” label sticks.

 They seem to accept it.
 Their sign-waving in the face of a triumphant Trump at his speech to Congress was embarrassingly pathetic.
-Their reaction to Trump’s extreme and ill-informed policies looked like a high school assembly to hear the new student council president, not the reaction of a still powerful political party.
-It showed a lack of leadership.
+Their reaction to Trump’s extreme and ill-informed policies did not look like the response of a still powerful political party.
+Opposition by Senate Democrats to the budget bill approving Trump’s actions was a more positive sign.

-Possibly because of concern about giving any potential presidential candidate an advantage, the party has not designated a spokesperson to take on Trump.
+Possibly to avoid giving any potential presidential candidate an advantage, the party has not designated a spokesperson to take on Trump.
 That has left the Democrats’ image in the hands of two leaders from Brooklyn, N.Y., Senate Minority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries.

 Neither of them has proved to be charismatic or capable of launching a sustained response to Trump.
 Legislative leadership, more important inside the Washington Beltway than across the country, is not enough.
 The Democrats should have a forceful, informed and younger person speak for them.